 I shan’t mention the white nationalist champion the Prez-elect picked as his chief strategist or the climate science denier who’s heading his EPA transition team or his anti-gay potential SCOTUS pick or Rudy Guiliani.

 The only things that make me happy, and only mildly, seem to involve Vice President-elect Mike Pence.
-He’s dealing with own email controversy, ironically.
+He’s dealing with his own email controversy, ironically.
 Lots of people are donating to Planned Parenthood in his name, which I love!
 He’s leading a transition that may in discord, which, in the short term, might not be too bad for the country.

 My favorite Barack and Joe meme actually involved Michelle and Jill asking why was it always the guys?
 “Male patriarchy.”